h0tw1r3/h0tw1r3/README.md

 * [CI], [CD], [Bare metal] and [PXE]
 * Classic arcades, [mame], and [attractmode]
 * [dtf] home directory management
-* Employment!
+* Seeking a new challenge!
+[Check out my resume].
 Currently seeking a Senior SRE, DevOps, or similar systems architecture role

 ### 📫 How to reach me